ULHPC/tutorials/containers/singularity/README.md

 * We will first apply some changes in our singularity definition file to activate the virtual environement automatically when calling a command.
 For this purpose, we will use the `%runscript` header now.

-* We built a new sif image: jupyter_venv.if with the following definition:
+* We built a new sif image (jupyter.sif) with the following jupyter.def definition:

 ```bash
 Bootstrap: library